Ted Albert: Record entrepreneur

-In the 1970s, Ted Albert fostered Australia's third wave of youth-oriented music.
+In the 1970s, Albert fostered Australia's third wave of youth-oriented music.
 Early in 1972, Simon Napier-Bell, the English record producer, was scouting for new talent in Australia and produced a few records for Alberts, including 'Pasadena'.
 The song, which was recorded by singer John Paul Young, was written by former Easybeats Vanda and Young with lyrics by British film, stage, and television actor David Hemmings.
 The single reached No. 16 on the Australian singles charts in early 1972.

 At the time Vanda and Young were still living in England but upon hearing of Pasadena's chart success returned to Sydney.
 In 1973, Alberts opened a recording studio in Boomerang House, a building owned by the Albert family at 139 King Street in Sydney's central business district.
-Ted Albert produced the Ted Mulry Gang's album Here We Are, and that album's single "Jump in My Car", in King Street.
+Albert produced the Ted Mulry Gang's album Here We Are, and that album's single "Jump in My Car", in King Street.

 During the 1970s and the early 1980s Albert Studios became one of Sydney's pre-eminent recording studios for recording contemporary music for artists, including pop artist William Shakespeare through to The Angels, Rose Tattoo, Heroes, Cheetah, Choirboys and internationally renowned band AC/DC.
 In addition the studios were much in demand by rock bands such as Cold Chisel and Midnight Oil or by blues music acts such as Graham Lowndes and for the recording of commercial radio jingles.

-Ted Albert invested considerable sums of time and money in equipping Alberts with state-of-the-art recording technology, and the facility was gradually expanded to accommodate four studios.
+Albert invested considerable sums of time and money in equipping Alberts with state-of-the-art recording technology, and the facility was gradually expanded to accommodate four studios.
 By one account he would buy the latest console or multi-rack (technology) on the spot whilst on overseas business trips.
-For example, in 1978 ,Albert Productions installed a MCI JH-500 series mixing console, reputedly Australia's first automated console ,acquired on one such trip.
+For example, in 1978, Albert Productions installed a MCI JH-500 series mixing console, reputedly Australia's first automated console, acquired on one such trip.

+Recognition

-In 1990, in recognition of his contribution to the local music industry, Ted Albert was awarded a Lifetime Achievement Award at the annual ARIA Awards.
-Tragically, later that year he suffered a fatal heart attack and for his contributions to the local industry, the following year the Australasian Performing Right Association (APRA) established the annual Ted Albert Award for Outstanding Service to Australian Music.
+In 1990, in recognition of his contribution to the local music industry, Albert was awarded a Lifetime Achievement Award at the annual ARIA Awards.